canonical/kafka-benchmark-operator/README.md

 ### COS integration

-Relate the kafka benchmark with a [`grafana-agent` operator](https://charmhub.io/grafana-agent).
-For more details on how to configure COS and its agents, check [the upstream documentation](https://charmhub.io/grafana-agent/docs/using).
+Relate the Apache Kafka benchmark with a [`grafana-agent` operator](https://charmhub.io/grafana-agent).
+For more details on how to deploy and configure COS and its agents, check [the upstream documentation](https://charmhub.io/grafana-agent/docs/using).

 Once the `grafana-agent` is deployed, relate it with: